spandit812/docker-commands/swarm/secret.md

 <pre>
+  Secret is docker object, which is stored in docker engine and contains in of the secret files.
+Difference is not much between docker  config and docker secret, places are different where they are kept.
+  Limitation: file size should be 500kb.
+If file size exceeds this size, you need to create external docker volume / docker register which can contain more size files.

   To store something secretly, secrets are mounted in the memory(temp ) where as configs are mounted in the disk (overlay2 folder). docker secret create php-secret php/index.php